louisevanderlith/mango/README.md

 ## APP Folder
 - ### Admin
   We should be able to control and monitor every application and it's data from this application.
-- ### Classifieds
+- ### Auto
-  Classifieds will act as the central platform for advertising products and services.
+  Auto will act as the central platform for advertising vehicles.
   ### Gate
   See the description for Gate above.
 - ### Logbook
-  Logbook is an application that will be built to provide added value to the Classifieds application.
+  Logbook is an application that will be built to provide added value to the Auto application.
 - ### Shop
   This application is our central e-commerce platform.
 - ### WWW